 Half a percentage point might not seem like much, but over the life of a 30-year mortgage, for example, those payments really stack up.
 Be sure to do the math and make sure you can afford a higher mortgage interest rate before going through the refinancing process.

-Financed into the loan
+No-cost refinance rolling closing costs into the loan

 Another option your lender might present is to fold those costs into the overall loan amount, meaning your total balance increases.
 Refinancing a $200,000 home, let’s say, could require closing costs of roughly $10,000.